tevBoyz/yaya-api/README.md

 - Adds proper authentication headers
 - Acts as a proxy between your frontend and the Yaya API

+## Assumptions
+- Current User context:
+    User identity is inferred through API creds set in .env (YAYA_API_KEY, YAYA_API_SECRET).
+No Login and auth implemented.
+- Environment:
+    Middleware is assumed to run in a secure server enviroment.
+Secrets should never be revealed on the client side.
+- API Behaviour:
+    pagination begins at ?p=1 handled server side
+    API may retunr empty array when no records are found.
+- This is a sanbox model

 ##  Features

 - **Secure Authentication**: Automatically signs requests with keyed-HMAC signatures